-Departmental Advertising Responsibilities - The department may select an additional advertising venue specific to the position, HR provides \$400.00 for this advertising expense.
+Departmental Advertising Responsibilities - The department may select an additional advertising venue specific to the position.
 We encourage department faculty to share vacancy announcements with colleagues and networks outside of the university community to increase the candidate pool.
-If faculty members are aware of additional electronic formats and/or mailings that are no cost, please notify Human Resources.
+If faculty members are aware of additional electronic formats and/or mailings that are no cost, please share where they are sent with Human Resources so it may be tracked.
 The additional advertisement may consist of the following:

 - Associations

-- Journals
+- Iournals

 - Professional Networks

 - Special Interest Groups

 - Publications

 - Other

-Please complete the google Faculty Search Information Form: https://forms.gle/4HCo2uaJjFWqrbxM7 to describe any additional sources you would like to use.
 If the advertising is a web-based advertisement and requires a membership/password to access the site, please include this information in the survey.
 These sites tend to offer free or discounted advertising for its members, and can be an excellent resource.